 - 1 egg plus 3 egg yolks

 - 1 1/3 C cornstarch

 - In a bowl, sift together flour, cornstarch, baking powder, baking soda and salt, and set aside.

 - In another bowl using a hand mixer, cream together butter and shortening.
 Then add the powdered sugar and mix until light and fluffy.

 - Stir in the egg, egg yolks and vanilla extract, and beat until everything is well incorporated.

 - Slowly, add in all dry ingredients (flour, cornstarch, baking powder, baking soda and salt) and mix until a soft dough forms.

 - Wrap the dough with plastic wrap and refrigerate for about 30 min.

-- Once out of the fridge, roll it out with the help of some more flour, and cut out small circles, about 1.5 inches each.
+- Once out of the fridge, place the dough on a clean surface and roll it out using a roller.
+Cut out small circles, about 1.5 inches diameter each.

 - Place the cookies on a previously greased baking sheet and bake at 350°F for about 12 min. until they´re fully cooked (don´t let them turn so gold).